 - Heat 1 tablespoon butter and the olive oil in a large saucepan over medium-high heat.
 Add sliced mushrooms and cook for 5 minutes.
 Mix in minced garlic, thyme sprigs, smoked paprika, salt, and pepper and cook for 3 more minutes, stirring occasionally.

 - Add in extra butter and flour for 2 more minutes.
 Stir in chicken broth and bring to a boil, constantly whisking for 5 minutes.
-Remove from heat.
+Remove the large skillet from heat.

 - Mix in sour cream and combine.
-Serve the easy mushroom stroganoff on top of drained egg noodles.
-Sprinkle with chopped parsley.
+Serve the mushroom mixture on top of drained egg noodles.
+Sprinkle with chopped fresh parsley.

 - 1 package extra-wide egg noodles (12 oz.)